kaylin518/HEY/README.md

 **Commit!**

 ## Step 8: Whoops!
 We have to remove one of our commits
 We actually **didn't** have to append any code to Message.java in step 4, so we want to remove this commit.
 Since we have been committing regularly, we can just remove that commit and revert to the version of Message.java before step 4.
 Make sure to follow the exact syntax above!
-In the file that opens when you run the command to delete a commit, delete the line that corresponds to the commit you’re trying to delete, save, and then close that file by hitting the ‘x’ on its tab. _(hint: if your log isn't long enough, press enter a few times; type q to exit the log)_
+In the file that opens when you run the command to delete a commit, delete the line that corresponds to the commit you’re trying to delete, save by clicking the three lines in the top left -> file -> save, and then close that file by hitting the ‘x’ on its tab. _(hint: if your log isn't long enough, press enter a few times; type q to exit the log)_

 ## Step 9: Run our Message.java file!
-You can run directly in the codespace (not by using a command, but by clicking the triangle, and then 'run and debug'.
-It may prompt you to install an extension; install the first one it gives you, hit run again, and say yes/okay to any prompts)
+You can run directly in the codespace (not by using a command, but by clicking the pages icon (Explorer) on the left side, clicking the Message.java file, clicking the triangle (run and debug), and then green 'run and debug' button.
+It may prompt you to install an extension; install the first one it shows you, hit run again, and say yes to any prompts)
 The output should appear in the terminal.
 You should get a link in return.
 Copy this into your browser and see where it takes you!
 You should also see the String "Spark!
 Git Microchallenge" re-arranged in Ascii order!